binaryai/sdk/README.md

 ## Introduction

-BinaryAI is a Neural Search Engine for binaries developed by Tencent Security KEEN Lab, aiming to help security researchers match the most similar source codes in a custom scope in a given binary.
+BinaryAI is a Neural Search Engine for binaries developed by Tencent Security KEEN Lab, aiming to help security researchers match the most similar source codes in a given binary.

 BinaryAI provides three ways to access core APIs of BinaryAI Search Engine framework.